Parents Can Make a Difference

 For teachers, individuals and groups who work with parents.

 Twelve questions to help parents determine if their child’s PE program helps students attain the knowledge, skills and attitudes necessary for leading active, healthy lives.

 Resources that help parents to become powerful allies as we strive to increase the demand for effective physical education programs.

 Designed to educate, empower and engage parents and caregivers in becoming change agents for healthier schools and support them in reinforcing healthy habits at home.
 Parents can learn how to get involved and make a difference in school health, engage school leaders and decision makers, explore a variety of school health topics, connect with other parents in a community forum, get tips for being healthy at home and much more.

 Provides PTAs with education and tools to partner with schools and advocate for healthy changes in nutrition and physical activity.

 Parents have a powerful role in supporting children’s health and learning.
 Engaged parents help guide their children successfully through school, advocate for their children, and can help shape a healthy school environment.
 CDC’s resources help schools and school groups (e.g., PTA, PTO, school wellness committees) engage parents to create healthy school environments.

-Active Schools sponsored the first-ever Take Your Parent to PE Week from September 25-29, 2017.
-Learn more about the campaign.
+Active Schools sponsors an annual Take Your Parent to PE Week at the end of September.